 In 2018 (the most recent data available), there were 3,259 total fatal car accidents (The Insurance Institute for Highway Safety).
 That number accounts for single-vehicle accidents, multi-vehicle accidents, and accidents with any of the following vehicle types:

 - Semi-trucks (tractor-trailers)

 Fatal Car Accidents Involving Pedestrians, Pickups, And SUVs

 By the numbers from the IIHS, accidents with pedestrians, pickups, and SUVs take up the lion’s share of fatal accidents in California.
 Combined, they make for 43% of the total fatal car accidents in 2018.
 Of those types of accidents, pedestrians were the most commonly fatal (at 25%).

 While there isn’t enough data on the number of fatal car accidents in California where the driver had an estimated BAC (Blood Alcohol Content) of over 0.08%, 65% of drivers killed in car accidents in 2018 had a known BAC of one percentage or another (IIHS).
 That’s a shocking statistic.
 That means that more than 65% of the fatal accidents in the state happened after the driver had recently consumed alcohol.

 Contact Our California Car Accident Attorneys Today!

 While the above California car accident statistics may seem frightening, they also serve an essential purpose: showing just how unfortunately common car accidents are.
-Also, the statistics show that we are all more likely to experience a car accident than most of us are ever aware of.
+The statistics show that we are all more likely to experience a car accident than most of us are ever aware of.
 Therefore, knowing a good car accident law firm, like us here at Cutter Law P.C., is always paramount.
-So, if you’ve suffered a car accident, then please don’t hesitate to contact us for a no-obligation consultation.
+If you’ve suffered a car accident, please don’t hesitate to contact us for a no-obligation consultation.
 We’re always standing by to take your case and help you through these trying and difficult times.